 Read More… from What if my pharmacy doesn’t know about Caya, or says it is unavailable?

-Spermicides are readily available over-the-counter at most retail pharmacies, and therefore are not covered by insurance.
-Contraceptive gels are only available by prescription.
-Check with your insurance provider to see if it is covered. […]
+Contraceptive gels are readily available over the counter at most retail pharmacies, and therefore those are not covered by insurance.
+One of our compatible gels, Phexxi, can be covered by insurance.
+Please contact your insurance company to verify coverage. […]

 What if my healthcare provider doesn’t know about Caya, or says it is unavailable?